Quantum Magnetism in Minerals: Other layered quasi-2D lattices

-So far, experimental realizations of the quantum spin-$\frac{1}{2}$ triangular lattice have been proposed only in Ba$_3$CoSb$_2$O$_9$ \cite{ShirataTanaka12, ZhouXu12, SusukiKurita13, MaKamiya16} or in rare-earth compounds, such as YbMgGaO$_4$ \cite{LiLiao15, LiChen15, ShenLi16, XuZhang16, LiAdroja17prl, LiAdroja17, PaddisonDaum17, ZhuMaksimov17} or Yb-delafossites \cite{BaenitzRanjith18, SichelschmidtBaenitz18}, where due to a large crystal-field splitting, the ground-state Kramers doublet is well separated from higher-energy multiplets and can be considered as an effective $S=1/2$ state at sufficiently low temperatures.
+So far, experimental realizations of the quantum spin-$\frac{1}{2}$ triangular lattice have been proposed only in Ba$_3$CoSb$_2$O$_9$ \cite{ShirataTanaka12, ZhouXu12, SusukiKurita13, MaKamiya16} or in rare-earth compounds, such as YbMgGaO$_4$ \cite{LiLiao15, LiChen15, ShenLi16, XuZhang16, LiAdroja17prl, LiAdroja17, PaddisonDaum17, ZhuMaksimov17, ZhangMahmood18} or Yb-delafossites \cite{BaenitzSchlender18}, where due to a large crystal-field splitting, the ground-state Kramers doublet is well separated from higher-energy multiplets and can be considered as an effective $S=1/2$ state at sufficiently low temperatures.
 The high current interest in spin-$\frac{1}{2}$ triangular-lattice magnets is dictated by the reports proposing that it may support a quantum spin-liquid ground state \cite{ZhuWhite15, IaconisLiu18}.
 It is therefore highly desirable to find an implementation of the real spin-$\frac{1}{2}$ triangular lattice in cuprates, and devilline-group minerals can be a perfect starting point in this search.
 Some of them, e.g. niedermayrite or ktenasite, have more symmetric crystal structures, and the unavoidable distortions in the copper planes vary depending on the composition.
 It would be worthwhile to estimate numerically, to what extent the interaction network in these compounds is affected by the distortions of the triangular-lattice copper layers, and whether these distortions are sufficiently weak to preserve the underlying physics.
-Low-temperature magnetic characterization measurements on these minerals would also be highly desirable.\enlargethispage{3pt}
+Low-temperature magnetic characterization measurements on these minerals would also be highly desirable.

 A very similar triangular-lattice layered structure has been reported in two polymorphs of the copper hydroxyl nitrate Cu$_3$(NO$_3$)(OH)$_3$, gerhardtite and rouaite.
-These compounds have been

-successfully synthesized \cite{YoderBushong10}, which should hopefully enable their low-temperature investigations in the nearest future.
+These compounds have been successfully synthesized \cite{YoderBushong10}, which should hopefully enable their low-temperature investigations in the nearest future.
 The hydrated version of the same compound, known as the mineral likasite, Cu$_3$(NO$_3$)(OH)$_5$\,$\cdot$\,2H$_2$O, can also represent interest as a realization of frustrated one-dimensional chains consisting of corner-sharing tetrahedra of Cu$^{2+}$ ions \cite{Effenberger86}.